Rum Balls, No Fuss

 Why are my rum balls falling apart?

 The mixture is probably too dry.
 Add a little more condensed milk, mix again and check whether it holds together when pressed firmly in your palm.
-Also make sure you refrigerate the mixture before rolling as warm hands and a warm mixture make it much harder to shape.
+Also make sure you refrigerate the mixture before rolling.

 Can I use white rum instead of dark rum?

 You can, but dark rum gives a much better result.
-It has a deeper, more complex flavour that works with the cocoa and condensed milk far better than white rum, which can taste a little sharp in this rum balls recipe.
+It has a deeper, more complex flavour that works with the cocoa and condensed milk far better than white rum, which can taste a little sharp here.

 Make a batch this week and stash them in the fridge.
 They will be waiting for you every time you open the door, and somehow they will always be gone faster than you expected.